slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 ### On mastery

 <!--
-- There’s always room for improvement; be humble.
++ There’s always room for improvement; be humble.
 There is no place for a «prima donna».
 If you’re not improving today, you’re regressing.
 Skills are perishable, and the path to mastery is a never-ending story.
 Some of the skills you need to achieve expertise have not yet been systematized.
 -->

 > *"An expert is a person who has made all the mistakes which can be made in a very narrow field."
 -- Niels Bohr [1885]*

 True experts recognize the limits of what they know and what they do not know.
-Most experts in their field are introverts, extraversion is not good for mastery.
+Most experts in their field are introverts, extroversion is not good for mastery.

 > *"We have knowledge of a thing only when we have grasped its cause."
 -- Aristotle [-384]*